solarvoyager/Nummy.ExceptionHandler/README.md

 // .. other middleware
 ```

+> **Attetion:** if you are using [Nummy.HttpLogger](https://www.nuget.org/packages/Nummy.HttpLogger),
+> make sure to first register NummyHttpLogger and then NummyExceptionHandler.

 #### 3. Now, your application is set up to handle unhandled exceptions globally using the Nummy Exception Handler.

 ## License